GIS-101 - Introduction to Geographic Information Systems - Michael Carson

 Keep in mind that taking an online course will take up more of your time than a traditional in-person class, so make sure you allocate enough time each week for your studies.
 Learning the GIS software will take up a considerable amount of your time, so make sure to budget your time with all your other activities.
 In order to achieve an A in the class expect to put in about 10 to 12 hours of work per week!

-The GIS software requires that you have a Windows computer running Windows 8.1 or higher (Windows 10 recommended) with a minimum of 4GB of memory or higher (8GB or higher recommended).
+The GIS software requires that you have a Windows computer running Windows 10 or higher (Windows 11 recommended) with a minimum of 8GB of memory or higher (32GB or higher recommended).
 If you only have an Apple Mac with an Intel chip, you must install Windows 10 on it using Boot Camp Assistant (requires that you have Windows 10 install media and product key).
-If your Mac has an M1 chip, you must install Parallels Desktop first before installing Windows 10.
-Parallels is not optimum and you may find the GIS software slow in this environment.
+If your Mac has an M1-3 chip, you must install Parallels Desktop first before installing Windows 10.
+I only recommend getting a Windows laptop/desktop or there will be an option to use a lab computer on campus at The Learning Center.
+Students that have tried using Apple computers have had difficulties with the software and slow performance issues.

 Your lab work will require you to save your exercises and turn them in when they are due.
 You should also have access to Microsoft Word/Excel/Powerpoint or OpenOffice Write/Calc/Impress for use with your labs, reports, and presentations.
-As a student of College of the Canyons, you can download & install Microsoft Office suite for free on your personal computer.
-See How to Download Microsoft Office.
+As a student of College of the Canyons, you can use Microsoft Office Online for free on your personal computer.
 If you are more into open-source software, download OpenOffice instead.

 I expect students to have basic computer and quantitative skills.
 Competence with the Windows operating system is expected, including the storing, copying and management of multiple data types; managing multiple windows and applications; and techniques for saving work frequently.
 Students should be able to communicate to the instructor using the class Canvas site and electronic mail, and to access and search the Internet for data and information relevant to the course.
 Competence in creating compressed "zipped" files for lab exercise submission is also expected.